Nicola Bulley: Timeline of events since her disappearance

 – February 1

-Ms Bulley’s parents, Ernest and Dot Bulley, spoke to The Mirror about the “horror” they faced over the possibility of never seeing her again.
+Ms Bulley’s parents Ernest and Dot spoke to The Mirror about the “horror” they faced over the possibility of never seeing her again.

 – February 2